sykosyber/The-Dreams-Of-Samay/README.md

 ## About The Project

-**Los Sueños de Samay (The Dreams of Samay)** is a multi-layered, interactive art piece that explores the synergy between the written word and generative visuals.
+**Los Sueños de Samay (The Dreams of Samay)** is a multi-layered, interactive digital art piece straddling the border between order and chaos.
+Meaning through subtraction, aesthetics through algorithms.
 It functions as a "living dream machine" where poetry is not static text, but a set of instructions that shape a dynamic, ever-changing dreamscape.

 The user is invited to become a co-creator.
 By drawing directly on the canvas, triggering events by clicking on words, and even using their voice, they leave a persistent mark on the machine's memory.
 The aesthetic blends the cold, technical precision of a blueprint with the chaotic, beautiful, and ephemeral nature of a dream.